FlowFuse/website/src/handbook/development/releases/process.md

 Check the [Development Board](https://github.com/orgs/flowforge/projects/1/views/33) for any items still in the 'Verify' column.
 Check what actions need to be completed to resolve them.

+**Note:** Items should have already been verified by the engineering team before release day.
+Leaving verification to release day leaves no time to resolve any newly discovered issues.

 #### Check Usage Ping Collector is up to date